MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## Microsoft Teams installations on a Mac

-If you're using Version 16.21, or later, of the Office suite install package to deploy on a Mac, Teams will be installed by default.
+If you're using Version 16.21, or later, of the Office suite install package to deploy on a Mac, Teams will be included as part of the installation.

-If you don’t want Teams installed by default, there is an Office suite install package available that doesn't include Teams.
+If you don’t want Teams included as part of the installation, there is an Office suite install package available that doesn't include Teams.
 You can also use the install packages for individual applications, such as Word or Excel.
 For links to the most current install packages, see [Update history for Office for Mac](https://docs.microsoft.com/officeupdates/update-history-office-for-mac).

-If you’re letting your users install Office for themselves on a Mac, such as from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), you can’t exclude Teams from being installed by default.
+If you’re letting your users install Office for themselves on a Mac, such as from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), you can’t exclude Teams from being included as part of the installation.

 To uninstall Teams on a Mac, quit Teams by right-clicking the Teams app in the dock, then hold down Option and choose **Force Quit**.
 Open the **Application Folder**, select **Microsoft Teams**, and move it to the **Trash**.